chapel-lang/chapel/doc/rst/developer/bestPractices/CHPL_DEVELOPER.rst

    (c) optimizations to be turned off

-   (d) a number of warnings to be turned on with the goal of making
+   (d) several warnings to be turned on with the goal of making
        our code as portable and bulletproof as possible

 2) When doing ``make clean`` on the compiler, it causes intermediate